Category: Holidays

 How to Spend It:

-• Long Weekend Option: Saturday, November 9 – Tuesday, November 11 (If you take Monday off)
+• Long Weekend Option: Saturday, November 8 – Tuesday, November 11 (Take Monday off)

-Veterans Day honors those who have served in the U.S. military.
+Veterans Day honors all who have served in the U.S. armed forces and is marked by parades, ceremonies, and commemorations.

 How to Spend It: